fuguesoft/AffinityOnLinux/Guides/Settings.md

 ## Editing The Settings Files

 The settings files use the `.xml` format and can be modified using a text editor.
+Peepee poopoo